Monthly Archives: December 2009

 Describing the delegation as a “treasure hunting team” whose effort is little more than a public relations show, the reporter characterizes the group as a bunch of bumbling bureaucrats barging into American museums in a noisy campaign to further its nationalistic agenda, stirring up popular sentiment against the West.

-Contrast it to a similar report by The Telegraph about the same delegation’s visit to the British Museum, which appeared ...(MORE ...)
+Contrast it to a similar report by The Telegraph about the same delegation’s visit to the British Museum, which appeared on October ...(MORE ...)

 Sebastian Heath’s account of CPAC Meeting